pyglet/pyglet/doc/programming_guide/media.rst

 to try playing back your target file with the ``media_player.py`` example.

 New versions of FFmpeg as they are released may support additional formats, or fix errors in the current implementation.
-Currently a C bindings was written with ctypes using FFmpeg v4.X.
-This means that this version of pyglet will support all FFmpeg binaries with the major version set to 4.

 FFmpeg installation
 -------------------